 An Irrevocable Life Insurance Trust (ILIT) is used to avoid estate taxes on insurance payouts.
 By establishing one of these and paying policy benefits directly into it, beneficiaries don’t have to pay income or estate taxes.

 Yep, insurance policy cash is subject to estate tax.
 To avoid it you must create a Trust.
 Do you want to know how that works?

 Of course you do.
 Fear not, we’re here to keep things simple.
 And simple we shall be!

 Step 1: Establish an Irrevocable Trust.
 Hmm, seems easy enough.
-A trust is like having a thriving business that doesn’t make you money.
-Sorta like Internet.
-You do paperwork with an attorney, open a bank account in the trust’s name, transfer money into that account from one of your savings or checking accounts, and only use that account to pay your life insurance premiums each year.
+A Trust is like having a thriving business that doesn’t make you money.
+Sorta like the Internet.
+You do paperwork with an attorney, open a bank account in the Trust’s name, transfer money into that account from one of your savings or checking accounts, and only use that account to pay your Life Insurance premiums each year.

 Step 4: This is where things start heating up.
-The ILIT is named as the beneficiary of your life insurance policy.
+The ILIT is named as the beneficiary of your Life Insurance policy.
 BOOM!
 Not your spouse or kids.
 That bank account you set up receives the entire payout.
-This way the beneficiaries of the trust--spouse and/or kids--can receive the benefits of the life insurance policy without having to pay income or estate taxes.
+This way the beneficiaries of the Trust--spouse and/or kids--can receive the benefits of the policy without having to pay income or estate taxes.

 Insurance policies offer a basic level of coverage with basic conditions, restrictions, and requirements.
 Like a car you buy directly off the lot.

-Insurance riders are additional provisions added in, usually at a cost, that customize a standard policy.
-This is like adding power windows, satellite radio and heated seats to the car.
+Insurance riders are additional provisions, usually at a cost, that customize a standard policy.
+This is like adding power windows, satellite radio, and heated seats to the car.
 It’s not necessary but it makes it a lot more comfy.
 Let’s get into the various types.